isaac-sim/IsaacLab/README.md

 Please refer our [documentation page](https://isaac-orbit.github.io/orbit) to learn more about the installation steps, features and tutorials.

+## Contributing to Orbit

+We wholeheartedly welcome contributions from the community to make this framework mature and useful for everyone.
+These may happen in form of bug reports, feature requests, or code contributions.
+For details, please check our [contribution guidelines](https://isaac-orbit.github.io/orbit/source/refs/contributing.html).

+## Troubleshooting

+Please see the [troubleshooting](https://isaac-orbit.github.io/orbit/source/refs/troubleshooting.html) section for common fixes or [submit an issue](https://github.com/NVIDIA-Omniverse/orbit/issues).

+For issues related to Isaac Sim, we recommend checking its [documentation](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/overview.html), or opening a question on its [forums](https://forums.developer.nvidia.com/c/agx-autonomous-machines/isaac/67).

+## Support

+* Please use GitHub [Discussions](https://github.com/NVIDIA-Omniverse/Orbit/discussions) for discussing ideas, asking questions, and requests for new features.
+* Github [Issues](https://github.com/NVIDIA-Omniverse/orbit/issues) should only be used to track executable pieces of work with a definite scope and a clear deliverable.
+These can be fixing bugs, documentation issues, new features, or general updates.

 ## Acknowledgement

 NVIDIA Isaac Sim is available freely under [individual license](https://www.nvidia.com/en-us/omniverse/download/).
 For more information about its license terms, please check [here](https://docs.omniverse.nvidia.com/app_isaacsim/common/NVIDIA_Omniverse_License_Agreement.html#software-support-supplement).